Updated December 2020.

-Given that Friday, November 30, is Computer Security Day, it’s a good time to consider whether your online holiday habits are putting you at risk of a data breach.
-And our top tip is to use a different password for every website and online account.
-You’ve probably heard this a hundred times already, but it’s the first line of defense that you have against attacks.
+Our top tip is to use a different password for every website, app, and online account.
+You’ve probably heard this a hundred times, but it is the first line of defense that you have against attacks.

-We all should take computer and internet security seriously.
-The biggest threat to ordinary users is password reuse, like having the same (or similar) username and password combination for Amazon, Facebook, and your health insurance website.
-This issue is frighteningly common — the resource Have I Been Pwned has collected 5.6 billion username and password pairs since 2013.
-Once attackers breach one of your online accounts, they then try the same username and password on sites across the internet, looking for another match.
+The biggest threat to internet users is password reuse, like having the same (or similar) username and password combination for Amazon, Facebook, and your health insurance website.
+This issue is frighteningly common — the resource Have I Been Pwned has collected more than 10 billion username and password pairs since 2013.
+Once attackers breach one of your online accounts, they try the same username and password on sites across the internet, looking for another match.

 If one password on one website is breached, then all your other accounts with the same password are vulnerable.

-It’s worth reiterating: Don’t use the same password on more than one website.
+It’s worth reiterating: Don’t use the same password on more than one website or app.
 Otherwise, your accounts are an easy target for an attacker to gain valuable data like your credit card number and go on a holiday shopping spree that’ll give you a headache worse than any eggnog hangover you’ve ever had!

 More Tips to Fend Off an Online Grinch